Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: Discussion and Conclusion

-The inclusion of vertex and second-order diffraction improves accuracy but increases computational cost, emphasizing the need to avoid over-discretization.
-The framework is suited for vehicular and ISAC channel simulations where efficiency and physically consistent modeling are prioritized.
-Beyond channel simulation, it supports stand-alone reflectivity analysis, with potential extensions toward statistical characterization of vehicle types for stochastic channel models.
-Applications requiring high deterministic accuracy, particularly in shadow regions, will need additional modeling fidelity; the framework is therefore not intended to fully replace full-wave simulation, but to provide a physically grounded, computationally scalable method for large-scale channel evaluation.
+Therefore, the work should be considered as a computationally efficient approximation suitable for large-scale simulations.
+The framework is aimed at vehicular and ISAC channel simulations where computational efficiency and physically motivated modeling are prioritized.
+Beyond channel simulation, it supports stand-alone object reflectivity analysis, with potential extensions toward statistical characterization for stochastic channel models.